ThatOneDamien/siliconc/README.md

 programs at a small to intermediate scale, mostly ignoring optimizations.

 ## Short Term Implementation Plans
-- Change the lexer to lex all at once, not sure exactly how this would work because errors would either be out of order with regard to the parsing and semantic analysis stages, or I would have to store them to be emitted when actaully passing over the token.
+- Add proper dead-code checking and only add function declarations as needed to the codegen.
+- Add better main function semantics, ensuring proper return and parameter type.
+  Also ensure only one main function per program, including within other modules.
+- Add other user-defined types (namely typedefs, and bitfields)
+- Actually work on the import and module system
 - Update how the type struct works, possible adding a cache for useful variants of types like a pointer.
-- Add other user-defined types, namely enums, typedefs, unions, and bitfields
-- Actually work on the import and module system